Tips for Hosts and Frequently Asked Questions

 A. Don’t stress over the food.
 As you probably recall from your student days, any free meal is a good meal!
 Pick up sub sandwiches, order pizza from your favorite neighborhood restaurant or heat up a few jars of pasta sauce, and you’re in business.
-The idea is to have fun and spend time getting to know students from the classes of 2013-16.
+The idea is to have fun and spend time getting to know the students.

 Q. I’m happy to cook but don’t know what to make.
 Any suggestions?